Beyond Happiness and Satisfaction: Toward Well-Being Indices Based on Stated Preference

 Cornell University - Department of Economics

-This paper helps provide foundations for survey-based tracking of well-being.
-First, we propose a theory in which utility depends on “fundamental aspects” of well-being, measurable with surveys.
+This paper proposes foundations and a methodology for survey-based tracking of well-being.
+First, we develop a theory in which utility depends on “fundamental aspects” of well-being, measurable with surveys.
 Second, drawing from psychologists, philosophers, and economists, we compile a comprehensive list of such aspects.
-Third, to estimate the aspects’ marginal utilities — a necessary input for constructing an individual-level well-being index — we conduct a survey in which ~4,600 U.S. respondents state their preference between pairs of aspect bundles.
-We estimate high relative marginal utilities not only for traditional happiness and life satisfaction measures, but even more for aspects related to family, health, security, values, and freedoms.
+Third, we demonstrate our proposed method for estimating the aspects’ relative marginal utilities — a necessary input for constructing an individual-level well-being index — by asking ~4,600 U.S. survey respondents to state their preference between pairs of aspect bundles.
+We estimate high relative marginal utilities not only for happiness and life satisfaction, but also for aspects related to family, health, security, values, and freedoms.

 Keywords: happiness, life satisfaction, subjective well-being, stated preference, well-being index

 JEL Classification: A13, D69, E01, I31Accepted Paper Series

 Date posted: July 31, 2012 ; Last revised: December 20, 2013

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.